elegoupil/graveler/README.md

 Developing dashboards in shiny, rather than with a _"point and click"_  software, requires some familiarity with R programming but also comes with numerous advantages:

- *  __Customizability__: Shiny offers a high level of flexibility and customization, allowing you to design interactive dashboards with tailored visualizations, layouts, and user interfaces.
-This comes also with amazing plotting capacity leveraging [ggplot2]()
+ *  __Customizability__: Shiny offers a high level of flexibility and customization, allowing you to design interactive dashboards with tailored visualizations, layouts, and user interfaces (including for the instance [humanitarian icons](https://fontawesome.com/icons/categories/humanitarian)).
+This comes also with amazing plotting capacity leveraging [ggplot2](https://ggplot2.tidyverse.org/)

  *  __Seamless Integration with R__: Shiny allows you to leverage the power and flexibility of the R language and its extensive ecosystem of packages for data analysis, visualization, and statistical modeling.

-  *  __Responsiveness on mobile devices__: Shiny Dashbaord are built per default with bootstrap, allowing for User Interface Responsiveness.
+  *  __Responsiveness on mobile devices__: Shiny Dashboard are built per default with bootstrap, allowing for User Interface Responsiveness, meaning the resulting product will be legible on smartphones for senior managers in a hurry.

  *  __Advanced Analytics__: With R's extensive statistical capabilities, Shiny enables the integration of complex statistical models and advanced analytics directly into your dashboard.